0xAX/linux-insides/mm/linux-mm-2.md

 ...
 ```

-`/proc/ioporst` provides information about what driver used address of a `I/O` ports region.
+`/proc/ioports` provides information about which driver uses which address of a `I/O` port region.
 All of these memory regions, for example `0000-0cf7`, were claimed with the `request_region` function from the [include/linux/ioport.h](https://github.com/torvalds/linux/blob/master/include/linux/ioport.h).
-Actually `request_region` is a macro which defied as:
+Actually `request_region` is a macro which is defined as:

 ```C
 #define request_region(start,n,name)   __request_region(&ioport_resource, (start), (n), (name), 0)